Mendocino Kelp Forest Cut Down by Urchin

 The Noyo Center’s mission is to advance ocean conservation.
 They accomplish this through education, exploration and experience.

 The mission of the MPA Collaborative Network is to empower coastal communities to advance MPA management and encourage ocean stewardship.

-The OPC will ensure that California maintains healthy, resilient, and productive ocean and coastal ecosystems for the benefit of current and future generations.
-The OPC is committed to basing its decisions and actions on the best available science, and to promoting the use of science among all entities involved in the management of ocean resources.
+The Ocean Protection Council or OPC, ensures that California maintains healthy, resilient, and productive ocean and coastal ecosystems.
+Their efforts are essential for the benefit of current and future generations.
+The OPC is committed to basing its decisions and actions on the best available science.
+They promote the use of science among all entities involved in the management of ocean resources.

 How Can You Help or Join In?

-We at Abalone Bay hope this article and others following will help raise awareness about the dire condition of our coastal ecosystem.
-We encourage researchers, divers, artists, and stakeholders to join in our efforts here on the north coast.
+We hope this article raises your awareness about the dire condition of our coastal ecosystem.
 Contact any of the agencies listed above to learn more.